WGBH-MLA/clams-kitchen/README.md

 #### `overwrite_mmif`

-When this is false, MMIF files matching the asset ID and batch ID will left in place, and not recreated.
-If this true, the MMIF processing will be redone, and the MMIF files will be overwritten.
+When this is `false`, MMIF files matching the asset ID and batch ID will be left in place, and not re-created.
+If this is `true`, the MMIF processing will be redone, and the MMIF files will be overwritten.
 The default is `false`.

 #### `cleanup_media_per_item`